 LG OLED vs Samsung SUHD: Pricing

-One decisive point that has meant OLED has taken a back seat over the years despite its superiority over previous LCD efforts, is price.
+One decisive point that has pushed OLED back despite its superiority over previous LCD efforts is the asking price.

-So OLED is still the most expensive television medium out there but for some, it will also be the best.
-It really depends on how you perceive colour range and if you prefer brighter more punchy images.
+So OLED is still the most expensive television medium out there, but for some it will also be the best.
+That really depends on how you perceive colour range and if you prefer brighter, more punchy images.

-If the price difference isn’t a massive issue for you and you still can’t decide, we recommend heading into a shop and comparing the two.
+If the price difference isn’t a massive issue for you and you still can’t decide, we recommend heading into a shop and comparing the two by eye.
 Personal preference will always win out and either way, you’re in for a real treat.